GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma-expression.md

-# UMA 2 Scope Expressions
+# UMA Scope Expressions

-UMA 2 Scope expressions is Gluu invented extension of UMA 2 which gives flexible way to combine scopes and thus propose more robust way to grant access.
+UMA Scope Expressions offer a flexible way to combine scopes in order to provide a robust way to grant access.

 ## Register resource with scope_expression